turnhq/stoplight/docs/Webhooks/screening.md

 }
 ```

-## c) Consent Notification Webhook
+## c) Consent Confirmation Webhook

-When an applicant has finished the consent form this webhook will be triggered as a notification for the Partner.
+When an applicant has successfully consented to their Background Check, you'll receive this webhook notification, this is particularly helpful when your flow involves storing applicants to be run at a later time.

 This notification webhook must be enabled on your account.
 Please reach out to our Support team to request it be enabled or disabled.

 ### Webhook content